Introduction

 Foot Locker — FLX Rewards

-Foot Locker recently revamped its FLX Rewards program to better serve the "sneakerhead" community.
-One of its standout features is the ability for members to use points to increase their odds in sneaker raffles.
+Foot Locker revamped its FLX Rewards to better serve the "sneakerhead" community.
+A standout feature is the ability for members to use points to increase their odds in sneaker raffles.
 For high-demand "drops," this is an incredibly valuable perk that doesn't cost the brand a cent in discounts.

-- Key Lesson: Identify the "high-demand" moments in your customer's journey.
-If you sell limited-run team gear, using loyalty status to grant priority access is a powerful motivator.
+• Key Lesson: Identify the "high-demand" moments in your customer's journey.
+If you sell limited-run gear, using loyalty status to grant priority access is a powerful motivator.

 lululemon — lululemon membership